-Anyone with almost any kind of chronic pain should seriously consider spending more time in the pool (doing almost anything, but aquajogging is a particularly good choice).
-This includes many patients who may not normally think of pool therapy.
+Anyone with almost any kind of chronic pain should consider spending more time in the pool — doing almost anything, but aquajogging is a particularly good choice.1 This includes many patients who may not normally think of pool therapy.

-The pool isn’t for everyone, and there are some downsides.
-Getting chilly is the most obvious, and a deal-breaker for some chronic pain patients.
+But it’s not magic: studies have shown it’s no better than “dry” rehab for most problems.34 It’s not for everyone, and there are some downsides, like getting chilly (a deal-breaker for some chronic pain patients).
 However, it is well worth taking a shot at it and making the effort to make it work for you.5

 The simplest aquatic therapy is to just float.
-There are two main kinds of floatation therapy:
+There are two main kinds of flotation therapy, quite different experiences:

 All of the above is potentially terrific for injury rehabilitation and chronic pain in many ways.

-Aquajogging and water aerobics combine the benefits of vertical (deep) immersion with “the closest thing there is to a miracle cure,”8 … exercise.
+Aquajogging and water aerobics combine the benefits of vertical (deep) immersion with exercise, “the closest thing there is to a miracle cure.”1112

 Aquajogging works a lot better with the help of a simple accessory, a buoyancy belt like the AquaJogger or the WaterGym Water Float Belt (and many others, sometimes called a water aerobics belt).
 I recently encountered a fellow who was wearing one of these at the pool, and he claimed he’d had his for more than a decade: a good investment!

 Oddly enough, I’d never heard of aquajogging until quite recently.
-Reader Jared Updike introduced me to it in 2016.
-He’s a persuasive evangelist for it:
+Reader Jared Updike introduced me to it, and he’s a persuasive evangelist for it:

 I would love for more people to know about aquajogging.
 It is a weirdly convenient form of swimming where you trade several pieces of equipment (goggles, hair cap, ear plugs, etc.) for a single strange piece of equipment (flotation belt) and in exchange your hair and eyes and ears stay dry and you can wear a hat and sunglasses while you slowly pull yourself across the pool.
 And it scales up or down for different fitness levels or pain-level fluctuations.
 It’s the closest thing to a silver bullet I have found for my pain and fatigue.